 - The obligation to take precautions to minimise the consequences of an attack for the civilian population

-These rules are a part of customary international law and therefore apply to all parties to a conflict, without distinction between governments and non-government armed groups and regardless of whether the state concerned has ratified a relevant international treaty.
+These rules are part of customary international law and therefore apply to all parties to a conflict, without distinction between governments and non-state armed groups and regardless of whether the state concerned has ratified a relevant international treaty.